espressif/esp-jumpstart/docs/en/rst/networkconfig.rst

    Network Configuration Process

 There can be multiple channels through which your device can receive the Wi-Fi credentials.
-ESP32 supports the following mechanisms:
+ESP-Jumpstart supports the following mechanisms:

 -  SoftAP

 -  Bluetooth Low Energy (BLE)

--  Smart-Config

 Each of these have their own pros and cons.
-There is no single correct way of doing this, some developers may pick one way, and some the other, depending upon what you value more.
+There is no single way of doing this, some developers may pick one way, and some the other, depending upon what you value more.

 SoftAP